Ghost town: Human health

 Rerik West, Germany.
 Turned into a restricted area after 1992 due to ammunition contamination from a nearby abandoned Soviet Army barracks.

 Significant fatality rates from epidemics have produced ghost towns.
-Multiple hamlets in England were depopulated in the wake of the Black Plague in the mid-14th century.
+Multiple hamlets in England were depopulated in the wake of the Black Death in the mid-14th century.
 Some places in eastern Arkansas were abandoned after more than 7,000 Arkansans died during the Spanish flu epidemic of 1918 and 1919.
-Several communities in Ireland, particularly in the west of the country, were wiped out due to the Great Famine in the latter half of the 19th century, and the years of economic decline that followed.
+Several communities in Ireland, particularly in the west of the country, were wiped out due to the Great Famine in the latter half of the 19th century and the years of economic decline that followed.

 Catastrophic environmental damage caused by long-term contamination can also create a ghost town.
 Some notable examples are Times Beach, Missouri, whose residents were exposed to a high level of dioxins, and Wittenoom, Western Australia, which was once Australia's largest source of blue asbestos, but was shut down in 1966 due to health concerns.
 Treece and Picher, twin communities straddling the Kansas–Oklahoma border, were once one of the United States' largest sources of zinc and lead, but over a century of unregulated disposal of mine tailings led to groundwater contamination and lead poisoning in the town's children, eventually resulting in a mandatory Environmental Protection Agency buyout and evacuation.
 Contamination due to ammunition caused by military use may also lead to the development of ghost towns.
 Tyneham, in Dorset, was requisitioned for military exercises during the Second World War, and remains unpopulated, being littered with unexploded munitions from regular shelling.